 5.1 All Staff and Students

-Staff and students are responsible for each other's safety and wellbeing, including their own.
-They actively participate in WHS&W consultation processes, comply with safe work instructions or procedures, and identify and report hazards, incidents and 'near misses'.
+Staff and students are responsible for each other’s safety and wellbeing, including their own.
+They actively participate in WHS&W consultations, identify and resolve hazards, and engage with risk assessment and management processes; apply safe work instructions or procedures, and identify and report hazards, incidents and ‘near misses’ within riskware.

-5.3 ACU Work Health and Safety (WHS) Committees
+5.3 Campus Work Health and Safety (WHS) Committees

-WHS Committees represent staff and help to manage WHS risks.
-They also participate in incident investigations and develop corrective actions to apply learnings from these events.
-Committee members review WHS risk registers, conduct WHS inspections and actively participate in WHS consultation.
-Members are updated about the work that the WHS Reference Group is undertaking to improve health and safety outcomes.
+WHS Committees represent staff and students, and help to manage WHS risks.
+They also review incidents and make recommendations about corrective actions to apply learnings from these events.
+Committee Members review WHS risk registers, conduct WHS inspections and actively participate in WHS consultation.
+Members are updated about the work that the WHS Advisory Committee is undertaking to improve health and safety outcomes.

 HSRs represent staff members within work groups and monitor ACU's actions to manage WHS risks.
 They also respond to WHS complaints and risks that may be faced by their work group.